LahiruPriyankara/CompanyEmployeeManagementSystem/README.md

 # CompanyEmployeeManagementSystem
-Spring project with java 8 to manage the company employees

-This project is create with java 8.
-There are 2 projects.
+There are 2 projects with java 8.
                     - CEM_SERVICE - spring boot rest service
-					- cem - spring full stack web project.(company employee management)
+					- cem - spring full stack web project.(company employee management, Spring-maven project with java 8 to manage the company employees).

 CEM_SERVICE project - To handle the all the basic employee data.
                     - This is a spring boot project.